• Skip to main content

 • green onion: I use only one green onion but you can omit this or add more according to your preference.

 • cilantro: Grab a bunch of leaves off the stalk and stuff it into a quarter cup, then take them out and chop them up.
-Omit if you don't like cilantro, you could add more parsley if you want or even go for a mix of herbs like parsley, mint, dill, basil, etc.
+Omit if you don't like cilantro.
+You could add more parsley if you want or even go for a mix of herbs like parsley, mint, dill, basil, etc.

 • parsley: I use about the same amount of parsley as cilantro.
-Just rip some leaves of the top and stuff into a quarter measure.
+Just rip some leaves of the top and stuff into a quarter cup measure.
 This doesn't need to be exact but it's helpful to know about how much to use.
 Use more or less, to your preference.

 • lime juice: I like fresh lime juice for this recipe (it has more zing to me!) but store-bought lime juice bottles are just fine too, and I use that sometimes as well.
 Use what you have!